-Multi-Source Reasoning questions begin with two or three sources of information, each labeled with a tab, which appear on the left side of a split computer screen.
+Multi-Source Reasoning questions begin with two or three sources of information, each labelled with a tab, which appear on the left side of a split computer screen.
 One or more of the sources will contain a written passage.
 The other sources may be tables, graphs, diagrams, or other types of visual information.
 Only one source of information will be displayed at a time.
 To view a different source, select its tab from those that appear above the source currently displayed.

 The sources of information are accompanied by questions that will ask you to synthesize, compare, interpret, or apply the information presented.
 As each question associated with the sources appears in turn on the right side of the screen, the initial source will appear again on the left side.
 You can click on the tabs to view any of the sources as many times as needed.
 However, you will see only one question at a time and cannot go back to earlier questions.